-The housing element must identify community involvement and decision-making processes and techniques that constitute affirmative steps for obtaining input from all socioeconomic segments of the community, especially low income persons, as well as those historically excluded from decision making and households with special needs.
+The housing element must identify community involvement and decision-making processes and techniques that constitute affirmative steps for obtaining input from all socioeconomic segments of the community, especially low income persons, as well as those with special needs.
 A summary of the community outreach process and outcomes is provided in Appendix A of this Housing Element.
 Key findings include: